 Treatment will depend on the severity of the patient’s diabetes.

-If you have Type 1 diabetes, you need daily insulin injections to regulate your blood sugar levels.
+Patients with Type 1 diabetes require daily injections of insulin to properly regulate their blood sugar levels.

 Patients with Type 2 diabetes may find results by simply making healthy changes to their lifestyle, such as adjusting to a healthier daily diet and starting regular exercise.
 These changes should lead to weight loss, which will naturally lower their blood sugar levels.

 If lifestyle changes fail to control blood sugar levels, then medication therapy may be needed to prevent any health complications.
 Patients should also expect to regularly monitor their blood sugar levels on their own.